 Colloidal silver is a suspension of submicroscopic metallic silver particles in a colloidal base, which has been used for hundreds of years to treat a variety of health challenges.

 Colloidal silver is a wonderful natural antibiotic used to prevent infections.
-When used topically, it can help relieve pain and discomfort caused by inflammation and swelling, and speed up healing and recovery.
+When used topically, it can help relieve pain and discomfort caused by inflammation and swelling.

 Colloidal silver has the ability to stimulate cell regeneration, promote healing and gently fight bacterial, viral and fungal conditions without side effects, which makes it a powerful remedy for skin conditions.